Date of publish:

 The following are the kinds of businesses that should consider Google Shopping ads:

 Smart Shopping's simplicity makes it a great alternative for smaller advertisers who are new to Google Shopping.
 It's also a good option for companies for whom Google Shopping is a secondary channel for customer acquisition.

 Smart shopping campaign ads are good for small businesses for a few reasons.
-Managing Google Shopping manually may be difficult and time-consuming for them.
+Managing Google Shopping manualy may be difficult and time-consuming for them.

 Usually, these businesses lack the resources to hire an agency, an in-house team, or a technology provider to help them.
 As a result, the Smart Shopping automated bidding strategies are a viable choice.